gottacatchenall/ms_sampling_effort/manuscript.md

 at the $o$-th observation is drawn from the abundance distribution.
 Here, $O$ is indicative of sampling effort.

+![sampling effort fnr](./figures/samplingeffort_fnr.png){#fig:samplingeffort}

+Consider a probability of false negative detection per unit biomass.
+In this model every observation is drawn from the distribution of the biomass distribution at a particular place and time.
+If we assume that this distribution is the same everywhere (again unlikely), we can express the probability that we observe species $A$ and $B$ as $P(AB)$.
 What if there is a strength of association?
 Covariance of biomass of i and biomass of j due to cooccurence because this interaction is "important" for each species.
-In this case, the probability of observing both $A$ and $B$, $P(AB)$, is _not_ equal to $P(A)P(B)$ as $P(A)$ and
-$P(B)$ are not independent.
-  --> This implies that interactions that are variable/opportunistic are subject to ever higher false-negative rate.
+In this case, the probability of observing both $A$ and $B$, $P(AB)$, is _not_ equal to $P(A)P(B)$ as $P(A)$ and $P(B)$ are not independent. --> This implies that interactions that are variable/opportunistic are subject to ever higher false-negative rate.

-![sampling effort fnr](./figures/samplingeffort_fnr.png){#fig:samplingeffort}

 **fig here: x-axis: sampling effort , y-axis false negative prob, different